Anne Catherine Schollick born

 Annie receives a letter from the Norfolk Education Committee

-Annie receives a letter from the Norfolk Education Committee refering to a letter from the 13th Nov from the school managers asking if ‘…will kindly remove Mrs Higdon to a sphere more genial.’
+Annie receives a letter from the Norfolk Education Committee refering to a letter originally dated the 13th Nov from the school managers asking if they ‘…will kindly remove Mrs Higdon to a sphere more genial.’

 Rector again writes to the Norfolk Ed.
 Com stating that the managers had ‘willingly acquiesced’ in certain alternations & improvements.
 Plus false allegations against A. Higdon’s treatment of the Barnardos children.

 Burston and Shimpling parish elections.
 Tom Higdon tops the poll.
 Rev. Charles Tucker Eland comes bottom

 First (afternoon of) of the Norfolk Education Committee enquiries into the allegations being made against Annie.